 You are facing a challenge.
 An injury or sickness has disrupted your life and you are no longer able to work.

-Now, You are dealing with an insurance company.
+Now, you are dealing with a disability insurance company.
 All you are asking for are the benefits they promised, so you can focus your energy on managing your disability and possibly returning to work, but the insurance company is skeptical and suspicious of your claim.

 Big insurance companies should not be allowed to do this to anyone, let alone someone who can't work.
-But don't worry, you are in the right place.
-Our ERISA long term disability team is here to guide you through the process.
+But you are in the right place.
+Our ERISA long-term disability team is here to guide you through the process.